xsantanax/chat-interface/README.md

 ## Architecture

+This solution architecture is based on the following business requirements.

+1. User interface (Frontend)
+2. Data storage and management (Backend)
+3. Testing
+4. CI/CD (automatic building, testing and deploying)
+5. Security
+6. Scalability
+7. Performance

 The architecture is comprehensive and utilizes modern technologies and best practices for building robust and scalable web applications.
-Here's a summary and elaboration on each component of the architecture:
+Stack choices have bene made based on their simplicity, robustness, maintenance, performance, security and scalability.

 ### 1. Client-Side (Frontend) Architecture: